 (1≤2) to class 10 ( ÷iX + 2ó ), the class interval being 0.50.
 The relative frequencies for the different classes were used to calculate the diversity index.
 The H' for each character was calculated using MS Excel.

-The entire collection was strati- fied based on stem color.
-Each group was then classified into subgroups according to pod colors.
+The entire collection was stratified based on stem color, pod color, pod curvature and pod beak.
+Each group of stem color was then classified into subgroups according to pod colors.
 Each sub- group was again split into smaller groups according to pod curvature, which were further divided according to orientation of pod beak.
-Consi- dering the core collection strategy multivariate analysis of each smallest group was carried out that parti- tioned accessions in various groups (Hu et al., 2000; van Hintum et al., 1995).
+Considering the core collection strategy multivariate analysis of each smallest group was carried out that partitioned accessions in various groups (Hu et al., 2000; van Hintum et al., 1995).
 Accessions of each group were chosen for core candidate, using a predetermined sampling strategy (Diwan et al., 1995).
 Thus, a core subset of 36 accessions was built up based on stratification of qualitative characters and multivariate analysis of quantitative traits.
-In the core subset, 19 genotypes came from acce- ssions of green vine and 16 from accessions of purple or mixed colored vines (Table 1).
+In the core subset, 19 genotypes came from accessions of green vine and 16 from accessions of purple or mixed colored vines (Table 1).
 Multivariate analysis,

 Table 1.
 Core candidates of genotypes